Top Free Things To Do In Reykjavík

 City Hall is the home of a huge 3D printed map of Iceland on the ground floor.
 The building itself is also quite interesting, bringing us to the next attraction … The Pond.

 Heiðmörk is a nature reserve on the outskirts of Reykjavík.
 It's a huge open, green, public space with many interesting landmarks and beautiful sceneries.
 To name a few, Rauðhólar is an area known for its red rock-formation, standing by Elliðavatn lake.
-Maríuhellar are lava caves near Garðabær, in the old days used to gather sheep.
+Maríuhellar is a lava cave near Garðabær, in the old days used to gather sheep.
 Forestry is practised in Heiðmörk in a few different areas.
 There are many marked hiking trails to be found.

 The main shopping street, Laugavegur, is also the place to go for Reykjavík’s nightlife.
 Formerly, shops and bars were mainly to be found on this particular street, but these days they have spread over the area around as well.
 Skólavörðustígur, leading up to Hallgrímskirkja Church and Austurstræti, near The Icelandic Parliament, are honourable mentions.